Following on from my ‘SEND VCB: What is looks like for us‘ I thought it would be useful to talk a little bit about the actual impact of SEND VCB.

 I cannot begin to imagine what it is like for her.
 How do you emotionally deal with the knowledge that you have hurt and injured your mum?
 In reality the simple answer to this is, not very well, not very well at all!

-Whilst, naturally, you want your child to be sorry when they have done wrong (attacking their mum being well up there on the list of things not to do!), however you don’t want them to be so sorry that they want to end their life!
-How on earth do I find a balance?!
+Whilst, naturally, you want your child to be remorseful when they have done wrong (attacking their mum being well up there on the list of things not to do!), however you don’t want them to be so remorseful that they want to end their life!
+How on earth do you find a balance?!

 The VCB has totally shattered her already desperately low self-esteem.